 1993 Prolific lyricist Sammy Cahn, known for enduring tunes like "Let It Snow!
 Let It Snow!
 Let It Snow!," dies of heart failure at age 79.

-1992 On an episode of the pop culture news show Entertainment Tonight, pop star Brenda Lee criticizes the selections for the Rock and Roll Hall of Fame, noting the lack of female talent - such as The Shirelles, Dionne Warwick, and Connie Francis.
+1992 Appearing on Entertainment Tonight, Brenda Lee criticizes the selections for the Rock and Roll Hall of Fame, noting the lack of female talent - such as The Shirelles, Dionne Warwick, and Connie Francis.
 She calls them "the women who pioneered rock and roll" and points out that they're just as important as the men.
-Lee's remarks and others like her do eventually break the "glass ceiling" of rock recognition and Lee herself goes on to be included in several halls of fame recognizing her music talents.
-It never hurts to ask, does it?

 1994 Counting Crows are the musical guest on Saturday Night Live, performing "Mr. Jones" and "Round Here."
 The appearance sparks sales of their debut album and sends radio stations scrambling to add the songs to their playlists.
 Despite this breakthrough appearance, the band is never asked back for the show.